hongshuochen/2021Spring-EE599-HW3/README.md

 - For non-coding quesitions, you will find **Answer** below each question.
 Please write your answer there.
 - For coding questions, please make sure that your code can run ```bazel run/test```.
 In this homework, you will need to fill up [cpplib.cc](src/lib/cpplib.cc) and tests in [tests](tests).
 - For submission, please push your answers to Github before the deadline.
-- Deadline: Monday, September 28st by 23:59 pm
+- Deadline: Friday, March 5th by 23:59 pm
-- Total: 130 points.
+- Total: 120 points.
 100 points is considered full credit.

-## Question 1 (10 Points.
+## Question 1 (20 Points.
 Easy)

-Please compare pros and cons of the following options:
+Please compare pros and cons of the following options, and also describe when each option is preferred.

 - Passing parameters by value
 - Passing parameters using pointers
 - Passing parameters using references
 - Passing parameters using const references

-Please mention when each item is preferred.

 Answer:

 ## Question 2 (20 Points.
+Easy)
+Part 1:
+Please write a class called Point which has int values x, y as its coordinates:
+- Write a default constructor that initializes x,y to 0, 0.
+- Write a constructor that takes only one parameter.
+Use that parameter to initialize x and set y to 0.
+- Write a copy constructor.
+- Write a destructor that prints “Destructor is called!”.

+Part 2:
+- For each of the following snippets, please write down what function will be called:

+Snippet 1:
+Point p1;

+Answer:

+Snippet 2:
+Point p1(5, 6);

+Answer:

+Snippet 3:
+Point p1(5, 6);
+Point p2=p1;

+Answer:

+Snippet 4:
+Assuming PrintPoint function is given as below (You don’t need to write its definition): void PrintPoint(Point p);
+Point p1;
+PrintPoint (p1);

+Answer:

+Snippet 5:
+Assuming PrintPoint function is given as below (You don’t need to write its definition): void PrintPoint(Point &p);
+Point p1;
+PrintPoint(p1);

+Answer:

+Snippet 6:
+Assuming PrintPoint function is given as below (You don’t need to write its definition): void PrintPoint(const Point &p);
+Point p1;
+PrintPoint(p1);

+Answer:

+Snippet 7:
+Assuming PrintPoint function is given as below (You don’t need to write its definition): void PrintPoint(Point *p);
+Point *ptr;
+PrintPoint(p1);

+Answer:

+Snippet 8:
+Point *ptr;
+ptr = new Point;
+PrintPoint(p1);

+Answer:

+## Question 3 (20 Points.
 Easy)

 Given a vector of integer *input*, and an integer *sum*, return a set of sets {a,b}, where a,b are in the input vector and a+b = sum, which are the numbers in *input* such that they can add up to sum.
 Function is defined as ```std::set<std::set<int>> twoSum(std::vector<int>& input, int sum)```